nodejs/node/README.md

 ## Current Project Team Members

-The Node.js project team comprises a group of core collaborators and a sub-group that forms the _Core Technical Committee_ (CTC) which governs the project.
+The Node.js project team comprises a group of core collaborators and a sub-group that forms the _Technical Steering Committee_ (TSC) which governs the project.
 For more information about the governance of the Node.js project, see [GOVERNANCE.md](./GOVERNANCE.md).

-### CTC (Core Technical Committee)
+### TSC (Technical Steering Committee)

 * [addaleax](https://github.com/addaleax) -
 **Anna Henningsen** &lt;anna@addaleax.net&gt; (she/her)